etjernst/CBA/docs/slides/mc_lecture.md

     global mainFolder "$myDocs/PA881/stata"
 ```

-**...then this is the code to actually check if the user has the required package**
+...and then this is the code to actually check if the user has the required package

 ```Stata
 * Check if the required packages are installed: